Giridharan7222/commerce-rest-api-express-postgres/Backend/README.md

    # Environment file is located at:
    # Backend/config/env/.env

-   # Edit the existing .env file with your configuration
+   # add the .env file with your configuration
    ```

 4. **Start development server:**